rcelebi/rcelebi.github.io/_posts/2022-05-06-blog_1_kg_construction.md

 lot of comedies on Netflix, you'll get more recommendations that have been classified as the entity Comedy.

--  Content search

--  Content recommendation

--  Content classification

 Another use for a KG is to develop smarter applications by augmenting the original text source.
-The example in the figure shows how we can integrate data from a book and the KG constructed from it, making the content more easily discoverable.
+We can integrate data from a book and the KG constructed from it, making the content more easily discoverable.
  As a matter of fact, DBPedia has created a KG using Wikipedia articles.
  Many applications have been using both DBPedia and Wikipedia at the same time.

 Converting unstructured data into a KG is a common task when there are